danrlu/covid_NGS_data_sample/README.md

   + Each sequence starts with `>` followed by the name of the sequence.
   + Nucleotide positions can have [more than 1 nucleotide composition](https://genome.ucsc.edu/goldenPath/help/iupac.html.).
 For example the beginning of example genomes are filled with N, which means they can be any nucleotide, due to low confidence in what these bases should be.

 - FASTA is the file people submit to GISAID or NCBI GenBank.
-For example [here](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3?report=fasta) is one of the reference COVID genome.
+For example [here](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3?report=fasta) is one of the reference COVID genomes.

 <br>